fgrandel/meteor-versioning/README.md

 ### What this package can do for you

-**Out-of-the-box Meteor** only provides one way handling concurrent writing to a field in a document: the last write on the field overwrites all other previous writes to that field.
+**Out-of-the-box Meteor** only provides one way to handle concurrent writing to a field in a document: the last write on the field overwrites all other previous writes to that field.

 **You may have some problems with this out-of-the-box behavior:**